 Gillespie’s own research combines tradition with innovation, old books with new scientific technologies.
 Her expertise ranges from Middle English paleography to micro-CT scanning, from the poetics of Chaucer’s Canterbury Tales to the fungi on Dunhuang printed pages.
 Her publications have uncovered in early books a corresponding diversity of stories about literatures, cultures, and ecologies across the premodern world.
 In more than forty articles, two monographs, and six co-edited volumes, her scholarship has consistently changed what it means to read the past in a book.
 Concurrently, Gillespie has worked to change the structure of humanities research itself in her role as director of Toronto’s Old Books New Science Lab.
 Unlike the traditional model, in which a single humanist works in isolation, the OBNS Lab connects graduate students, postdoctoral researchers, and university faculty in the collaborative pursuit of literary, cultural, and historical knowledge.
 This passion for informed teamwork equally animates Gillespie’s research leadership across the University as a whole, including her recent interdisciplinary work as primary investigator for Toronto’s Institutional Strategic Initiative in Global Book Science.

-As Principal, Gillespie looks forward to discovering even more opportunities for teamwork and collaboration; to strengthening relationships with students, faculty, staff, alumni, and community members; and to building together a future full of curiosity, knowledge, and social justice.
+As Principal, Gillespie seeks to find even more opportunities for teamwork and collaboration; to strengthen relationships with students, faculty, staff, alumni, and community members; and to build together a flourishing future full of curiosity, knowledge, and social justice.

 The Vice-President and Principal of the University of Toronto Mississauga is the Chief Executive Officer of the campus and reports to the President of the University of Toronto.